andrewcooke/choochoo/docs/impulse.md

-The general model (Impulse + Decay) seems to have been presented first in various(?) papers by Calvert, Banister and others, with titles like "Systems Model" in the mid 70s.
+The general model (Impulse + Decay) seems to have been presented first in various(?) papers by Calvert, Banister and others, with titles like "Systems Model ..." in the mid 70s.
 None of these appear to be available online (for free).
+They are generally referred to as "Banister".

 Originally it seems that the model had three components, but this was later reduced to two (Fatigue and Fitness).